 ✓ Can you simultaneously collect and act on data?

-If you answered no to three or more of these questions, then you need the Open Data Platform!
-The Open Data Platform satisfies these requirements through several key attributes:
+If you answered no to three or more of these questions, then you need an open data platform!
+Signal’s platform satisfies these requirements through several key attributes:

 • It’s complementary to existing investments.
 It integrates with any data source or existing marketing technology solutions.